Screening Workers with Affirmative Action: Standard Method for Results under MLRP

 The RHS is known as the virtual marginal cost for each group.
 The first term of the RHS is the marginal cost of producing $q^j$ given a cost type $\theta$, and the second term of the RHS is the information rent for cost type $\theta$, which consists of a cross derivative of the cost function and the inverse of the reverse hazard rate.

-We next show that given a production level $q$ a a cost type $\theta$, trait agent's virtual marginal cost is weakly higher than that of the non-trait agent.
+We next show that given a production level $q$ and a cost type $\theta$, trait agent's virtual marginal cost is weakly lower than that of the non-trait agent.
 By subtracting the first order conditions, we get:

 since $\frac{\partial C(q(\theta), \theta)}{\partial q} > 0$, $\frac{\partial^2 C(q(\theta), \theta)}{\partial q \partial \theta} > 0$, and MLRP implies $\frac{F^N(\theta)}{f^N(\theta)} \geq \frac{F^T(\theta)}{f^T(\theta)}$.
 To equate two first order conditions, we must have $q^T(\theta) \geq q^N(\theta)$ for all $\theta$.